-There’s always a lot of chatter about the top traits of salespeople.
-A fascinating article in Harvard Business Review a few years ago identified seven personality traits of top salespeople.
-Well worth the read.
+There was an article in Harvard Business Review a few years ago that identified seven personality traits of top salespeople.

 #6 in the report was Lack of Discouragement and #7 was Lack of Self-Consciousness.
-Put these two things in a blender and you have somone who in our mind has one of the single most important factors of being a top salesperson: persistence.
+Put these two things in a blender and you have one of the most important aspects to being a top salesperson: persistence.

-Persisting at every level.
-A general persistence through the ups and downs of day to day life as a salesperson which is a often a recipe of economics, marketing, products, timing, luck and more.
-And on a micro level, persistence with customers and prospects, despite rejection and staying with the process so that when they are finally ready, you will be there.
+Persistence in the micro is the day to day with customers and prospects, staying with the process so that when they are finally ready, you will be there.

-“There are more bad sales people selling bad products at a higher price, than there are good sales people selling good products at a reasonable price.
+Larry Winged said this in our Go for No! movie: “There are more bad sales people selling bad products at a higher price, than there are good sales people selling good products at a reasonable price.
 The bad sales people can make more money – which might make them good sales people – simply because they ask more people.
 They just stay with it all of the time.
 They don’t understand what rejection is.
-They look at rejection as a challenge.” – Larry Winget
+They look at rejection as a challenge.”

 Have you read Go for No! yet?
 Pick it up at our store here or on Amazon if you prefer.